I think organizations can benefit if they find ways for their employees to seize career power.

 I believe that having a broad dialogue about these kinds of questions is crucial in building a sustainable talent culture, built on self-management, well-being, employability, and growth.
 Creating awareness about where we can make more room for the employees' career power is a good start.

-Contact us if you want to learn more about our evidence-based tooling for measuring and developing the career power of your employees.
+Contact us if you want to learn more about the Career Fitness Profiler for measuring and developing the career power of your employees.